If you’re leading or part of a startup, you likely look up to companies like Slack, Netflix, and Airbnb.

 By implementing data analysis, social media recommendations, partner programs, and constant innovation, your company can also growth hack its way to success.

-For further guidance, check out this growth hacking checklist.
+For further guidance, check out this checklist.

 Which is your favorite growth hacking example?
 Comment below or tweet us @Hubstaff.